Key Differences Between CAT and XAT Exams

 This difference arises because the CAT is administered by the IIMs, which are government-funded autonomous institutes.
 These institutes attempt to bridge the gap between schools with advanced English curricula and those with foundational grammar education.
 However, students with a strong English background will benefit more from the XAT's VA&LR section.

-2. When comparing the Quant and DILR sections of the CAT to the Quant section of the XAT (which includes both quant and DI) it is clear that this section of the XAT is easier than the CAT's QUANT and DI.
+2. When comparing the Quant and DILR sections of the CAT to the Quant section of the XAT (which includes both quant and DI) it is clear that this section of the XAT is easier than the CAT's Quant and DI.
 This section of the XAT is suitable for aspirants who lack advanced mathematical and intensive calculation skills.

 The Quant Section in XAT requires more analytical thinking than the CAT.
 The questions asked in the XAT cannot be classified into a specific topic and there is no hard and fast rule for determining the solution.
 For candidates who do not know the formula but have strong analytical thinking skills XAT is a better option.
 Many experts believe that XAT is a better exam for smart test takers.